5 Tactical Questions Higher Ed Administrators Should Be Asking About MOOCs

 4. How might MOOCs help us leverage our advantages?

 Different institutions have identified different strategic positions for themselves.
-Schools may try to establish themselves as the the most exclusive, the most inclusive, the most connected to Wall Street, the best value, the most welcoming, having the most engaged alumni, or the low-cost choice in their region.
+Schools may try to establish themselves as the the most exclusive, the most inclusive, the most connected to Wall Street, the most welcoming, having the most engaged alumni, or the lowest-cost choice in their region.

 All of these in theory could be leveraged with the imaginative use of MOOCs.
 In practice, it is probably more obvious how to leverage advantages at a micro level.
 The basic practice of this idea is the “superstar professor.”
 While Coursera and edX are leveraging the names of elite schools, the schools themselves send their A team onto the field.
 For example, from MIT, Eric Lander’s MOOC on introductory biology is very popular not only because his lectures are very effective but also because nothing says strategic advantage like a Nobel Prize for cracking the genome.

 Your institution may not have any Nobel Prize winners, but it most likely has a lot of hidden gems, and MOOCs provide an opportunity to let them shine.
 When Ball State University wanted to experiment with a MOOC, they turned to a doctoral student in Educational Studies who teaches a particularly popular course in the Anthropology program.
-Christina Blanche’s MOOC “Gender Through Comic Books,” became a viral hit with 2,500 active students, far more than the 600 that Instructure, the LMS provider, told her to expect, and Ball State got a ton of press last winter.
+Christina Blanche’s MOOC “Gender Through Comic Books,” became a viral hit with 2,500 active students, and Ball State got a ton of press last winter.

 5. How might MOOCs offered elsewhere weaken our strategic position?